biaslab/biaslab-hugo/content/research/starter-guide.md

 I like the idea of **working together asynchronously**, see [Zach's Holman talk](http://zachholman.com/talk/how-github-uses-github-to-build-github/) if this idea interests you.
 This means we use tools like [slack](https://slack.com/) (a chatroom) and [github](https://github.com/) (for source version control) to share ideas and code without a strict need to be in the same meeting room at the same time.

-If you want to talk to me, you can always check if I'm available to meet, and if needed we can start a [google+ hangout](http://www.google.com/+/learnmore/hangouts/) video chat.
-The latter option allows us to share a screen if you want to show something, e.g. to look at code together.

 ### Slack